Sekondi-Takoradi: Sports

 Sekondi-Takoradi is home to two stadiums, Essipong Stadium and Gyandu Park.
 Notable sports teams based in the city are FC Takoradi, Sekondi Hasaacas, and Sekondi Wise Fighters.

 Media

-There are about 114 internet service providers operating in the city along with over 150 FM radio stations and 20 TV stations in the city.
+As many as 114 internet service providers operate in the city, along with over 150 FM radio stations and 20 TV stations in the city.
 All of these services help with inter-communication around the residents.

 Sister cities

 The following shows the cities Sekondi-Takoradi is twined with: